ghattisu/AC215_Bloodwise/dvc/README.md

 For this container we need to:
 * Mount a GCS bucket to a volume mount in the container
-* We then mount the "images" folder in the bucket mount to the "/app/dataset" folder

 ### Run `docker-shell.sh`
 - Make sure you are inside the `dvc` folder and open a terminal at this location